johnnovak/gridmonger-site/source/themes.rst

 You can toggle the theme editor side panel with the :kbd:`F12` key in *Edit Mode*.
-Note that it is not possible to toggle the editor while a dialog is open, or in any other modes (e.g. *Select Mode* or *Nudge Mode*).
+Note that it is not possible to toggle the editor while a dialog is open, or in any other modes (e.g. *Select Mode* or *Paste Preview Mode*).
 You can, however, enter any of these modes while the theme editor is *already* open, which makes editing aspects of the themes related to these modes a lot easier.

 .. raw:: html